Operation World Peace

 On Leap Years we can add the additional Leap Year day to Space Day.
 So on normal years we will have a 1 day long Space Day.
 On Leap Years we will have a 2 day long Space Day.

-If a baby is born on Space Day, then we will simply give the baby the birthday date of the day before Space Day.
+If a baby is born on Space Night, then we will simply give the baby the birthday date of the day before Space Night.

 This idea is almost exactly like the Cotsworth Plan, also known as the International Fixed Calendar proposed by George Eastman.
 The only difference is that he put the leftover extra day as a Holiday at the end of the year.
-My plan will have the leftover extra day rotate by one day each year and have it also be a holiday called Space Day or Telescope Day.
+My plan will have the leftover extra day rotate sequentially by one New Moon each year and have it also be a holiday called Space Night or Telescope Night.

-In the far future this day might be the only day of the year normal people ever see the stars.
+In the far future this night might be the only night of the year normal people ever see the stars.

 The only downside to this proposition that I can think of is: Its possible that your Birthday will always fall on a Monday or a Tuesday.